The Only SEO eCommerce WordPress vs Wix Comparison You Need

 Wix has an intuitive drag-and-drop interface, which is quite easy to use.
 You can adjust the fonts and colors and rearrange the design to get the looks you love.
 It’s a great choice, so if you are a beginner, you already have a favorite one in this WordPress vs Wix eCommerce battle.

 On the other hand, WordPress comes with an exceptionally powerful editor, and you can preview and fix the pages without losing your job.
+However, if you start asking yourself why my WordPress website is not loading, you’ll need to have more knowledge or hire experts to fix this issue.
 WordPress mostly worked with the element layout in the last few years, so you can easily add blocks and customize them.
 Still, if you want to create a WordPress-powered eCommerce website, you will have to find a great plugin, like WooCommerce.

 Both Wix and WordPress are easy to use and convenient, and you won’t have a problem building a website yourself.
 Surely, you will have to invest more time and money in a more professional project.